-The primary job of an emergency dispatcher is “communications triage”—collecting facts from emergency reports, assessing the most important information, and relaying that information to EMTs, fire fighters, and/or police.
+The primary job of an emergency dispatcher is “communications triage”—an essential process of collecting facts from emergency reports, assessing the most vital information, and relaying that information clearly and accurately to EMTs, firefighters, or police.

 - Answering 9-1-1 calls and security alerts

-- Determining the appropriate response based on various types of emergencies
+- Determining the appropriate response based on types of emergencies

 - Relaying information to first responders